The Venice Questions

 |Do you have a

 film/book/artist that made a visit to Venice essential for you.

 I think that it must've been all those Canaletto views in the country houses my Mum and Dad took me around that first hooked me.
-And then Don't Look Now and Brideshead Revisited on the telly.
+And then Don't Look Now and Brideshead Revisited.

 Do you remember your first visit?

 I remember that when we got home friends would ask did we go in the Doge's Palace or the Basilica, but we'd spent the whole week just walking around with our mouths open - not going into one museum or church.